Charles Dolan: Career

+In 2017, Dolan and his wife Helen were co-recipients of the Double Helix Medal with Tom Brokaw.

-Personal life
+Personal life and death

-Dolan and his wife, Helen Ann, reside in Oyster Bay, Long Island, New York.
-They have six children, including James L. Dolan, who is executive chairman of the Madison Square Garden Company and its professional sports teams, the New York Knicks and New York Rangers, and Patrick Dolan, principal owner and publisher of Newsday.
+Dolan and his wife resided in Oyster Bay, New York.
+They had six children, including James L. Dolan, who is executive chairman of the Madison Square Garden Sports and its professional sports teams, the New York Knicks and New York Rangers, and Patrick Dolan, principal owner and publisher of Newsday.

-Charles Dolan's younger brother, Larry Dolan, and his nephew, Paul Dolan, own the Cleveland Guardians.
+Dolan's younger brother, Larry J. Dolan, and his nephew, Paul J. Dolan, co-owned the Cleveland Guardians from 2000 to 2025.
+His other nephew, Matt Dolan, is a Republican politician who formerly served in the Ohio Senate.
+Larry died two months after Charles in February 2025.
+However, Paul remains the lead owner of the Guardians.

+He was married to Helen Ann Dolan from 1951 until her death in 2023.
+Dolan died on December 28, 2024, at the age of 98.

 Politics

-Dolan contributed to Donald Trump's 2020 reelection campaign.
+Dolan and his wife contributed $125,000 to Donald Trump's 2020 presidential campaign.

 Donations

 The Fairfield University Dolan School of Business at Fairfield University is named in recognition of Dolan's $25 million donation in 2000 and his service to the university as a member of the board of trustees.

 The Dolan Center for Science and Technology is John Carroll University's showcase building.
 Completed in 2003 at a cost of over $66 million, it houses JCU's science departments, including Mathematics and Computer Science.